BUSINESS CHALLENGES

 - 2-3 days for more complex URL

-- Improved Data Quality: Achieved an accuracy rate of 95%, ensuring reliable and accurate obituary data.
+- Improved Data Quality And Accuracy: Achieved an accuracy rate of 95%, ensuring reliable and accurate obituary data.